 In the Inspire section, the class can choose to brainstorm ideas together and vote to create one conservation plan.

 The Student Worksheet has an adapted version for younger students.

 The lesson features human actions to improve biodiversity.
 It would inspire students to lead initiatives on biodiversity conservation in their community.
 All materials have been fact-checked, and this lesson has passed our credibility process.

 Using Numbers to Think About Biodiversity (Number Sense & Biodiversity #2)

-In this lesson, students use a base number (1,000, 100, or 20) to compare the numbers of extinct, endangered, and vulnerable species and consider how their actions can help protect animals and plants.
+In this lesson, students use a base number to compare the numbers of extinct, endangered, and vulnerable species and consider how to help protect animals and plants.

 Duration: 60 minutes